 The type of materials used in roofing include:

 Never underestimate the importance of making sure your roof is kept in optimum condition.
 If any problems present themselves, try to resolve any roof issues immediately, otherwise you could be facing a rather expensive bill further down the line.
+You may even need a complete new roof, which will be an expensive option.

 Therefore, it is of utmost importance to check the condition of your roof on a regular basis.
 Look out for moved tiles, signs of exterior damp and stains in the loft, to name just a few warning signs.

 Different roof materials, the quality of the workmanship and the ability to survive against the elements all determine how effective the life of a roof will be.
 While some roofs can last a lifetime, others only offer a 20 year guarantee.
+Builder Guide can find accredited roofers in your area who will advise on the best roofing solution for you.